 You might have received your router from your internet service provider (ISP) as part of your package purchase.
 Or, you might’ve picked up your brand-new router from a store or online outlet.
 Either way, this piece of equipment is going to be the heart of your online network, so you’ll need to set it up correctly.

-In this article, I’m going to explain in simple terms, how to do it on your own – without the need for any outside technical assistance.
+In this article, I’m going to explain in simple terms, how to setup a router on your own – without the need for any outside technical assistance.

 - What Does A Router Do Exactly?